kubernetes/website/content/en/docs/tutorials/security/seccomp.md

 in the related Kubernetes Enhancement Proposal (KEP):
 [Enable seccomp by default](https://github.com/kubernetes/enhancements/tree/9a124fd29d1f9ddf2ff455c49a630e3181992c25/keps/sig-node/2413-seccomp-by-default#upgrade--downgrade-strategy).

+Kubernetes {{< skew currentVersion >}} lets you configure the seccomp profile that applies when the spec for a Pod doesn't define a specific seccomp profile.
-Seccomp defaulting for Pods is a beta feature in Kubernetes {{< skew currentVersion >}}, and the corresponding `SeccompDefault` [feature gate](/docs/reference/command-line-tools-reference/feature-gates/) is enabled by default.
+This is a beta feature and the corresponding `SeccompDefault` [feature gate](/docs/reference/command-line-tools-reference/feature-gates/) is enabled by default.
 However, you still need to enable this defaulting for each node where you would like to use it.

-If you are running a Kubernetes {{< skew currentVersion >}} cluster and want to enable Seccomp defaulting, either run the kubelet with the `--seccomp-default` command line flag, or enable Seccomp defaulting through the
+If you are running a Kubernetes {{< skew currentVersion >}} cluster and want to enable the feature, either run the kubelet with the `--seccomp-default` command line flag, or enable it through the [kubelet configuration file](/docs/tasks/administer-cluster/kubelet-config-file/).
-[kubelet
-configuration file](/docs/tasks/administer-cluster/kubelet-config-file/).
 To enable the feature gate in [kind](https://kind.sigs.k8s.io), ensure that `kind` provides the minimum required Kubernetes version and enables the `SeccompDefault` feature [in the kind configuration](https://kind.sigs.k8s.io/docs/user/quick-start/#enable-feature-gates-in-your-cluster):